javitroya/sbfl-symbolic-execution-mt/README.md

 # sbfl-symolic-execution-mt
 Fault Localization in Model Transformations by Combining Symbolic Execution and Spectrum-Based Analysis

-Fault Localization in Model Transformations by Combining Symbolic Execution and Spectrum-Based Analysis

 This projects supports and verifies the evaluation performed in [1].
 It has been developed with Eclipse Modeling Tools

 There is a project, named SpecBased_FaultLoc_SyVOLT.